The Parish Council

 Tel: 01328 855046

-Meetings are held each month on the Monday nearest to, but not before, the 20th of the month.
+Meetings are held each month on the 3rd Monday of the month. (no meeting in December)

 County Councillor is Stuart Dark and our Borough Councillor is Tim Tilbrook